shiftypanda/python_data_science_course_san_diago_2019/week_7_introduction_to_machine_learning/week_7_notes.md

 data set from weather station from sep 2014 to sep 2017 using classficiaont of weather data using decsion trees

+supervised learning task
+- supervised algorhym to learn how to identify using given values

+ingest file using
+data = pd.read_csv('directory')

+using the information from the columns by using data.columns

+can display data by calling the object data data

+## checking for null values
+data[data.isnull().any(axis=1)] shows any data with nul values

+Cleaning data
+can drop data if not useful, so in this example with weather station data we will not need to use the indvidiaul number for each row so can be dropped

+del data['number']

+null values can thenb edropped using pandas dropna function

+before_rows = data.shape[0]
+print(before_rows)

+data = data.dropna()

+after_rows = data.shape[0]
+print(after_rows)

+can look for number of rowd dropped due to cleaning using

+before_rows - after_rows

+## converting to a classification task

+binarize the relative humidity 3pm to a 0 or 1

+clean_data = data.copy()
+clean_data['high_humidty_label'] = (clean_data['relative_humidity_3pm'] > 24.99)*1
+print(clean_data['high_humidity_label'])

+this then creates additional column for high humidity this creates new variable that is either 0 or 1, which is target variable this is the high humidty variable so we then know if it is high humidty or note

+y = fx

+then create new dat frame called y for what we are trying to predict by looking at x try to predict y

+y = clean_data[['high_humidity_label']].copy()

+this creates the copy of data with high humidity label inot way

+can put out head from clean data and y checking this by using

+clean_data['relative_humidity_3pm'].head()

+y.head()
+shows as expected higher labels for humdity over our target value of 24.99

+## using 9am sensor signals as features to predict humidity at 3pm

+aim is to use morning data to come up with prediction for the afternoon morning_features = ['air_pressure_9am','air_temp_9am','avg_wind_direction_9am','avg_wind_speed_9am','max_wind_direction_9am','max_wind_speed_9am','rain_accumulation_9am','rain_duration_9am']

+then create x using a copy of clean data and make a dataframe using mornign faetures as columns

+x = clean_data[morning_features].copy()

+if more complex data types might need deep learning copy leave=True so if any complex data types will be copied over to x

+## building first model using decisions trees

+split training set into trainign data and testing data

+using train and test split function

+X-train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.33, random_state=324)

+test_size=0.33 means only show 33% of data for training

+random_state seed using here can be changed takes two data sets and returns 4 data frames

+## decision tree classifier
+humidity_classifier

+DecisionTreeClassifier(max_leaf_nodes=10,

+leaf_nodes shows maximum number before stopping if left as empty will be unlimted and potentaily go outside trainign data

+random_state=0
+is used for splitting nodes

+humidity_classifier.fit(X_train, y_train}

+this will then make classifier tune itself to fit the samples once completed will have decisiosn tree classifer based model

+## predicting on test set

+using prediciotns function of classifer object humidity_Classifier.predict(X_test)

+asking to predict on test set

+can show first ten results from prediciotn using slciign predictions[:10] shows array of first ten results can then show this against prelableld humidity labels

+using this to then check accuracy

+accuracy score function
+accuracy_score(y_true=y_test, y_pred=predictions)

 # clustering